What OSIRIS BSR is about?

 Supporting the Smart Specialization Approach in the Silver Economy to Increase Regional Innovation Capacity and Sustainable Growth

-The project aims to enhance silver economy growth opportunities in the Baltic Sea Region by improving the capacity of innovation actors to apply smart specialization approaches for tackling the challenge of the region’s ageing society.
-It seeks to boost market uptake and scaling of user-driven technology innovations that accommodate age-specific needs and preferences, and demonstrate a significant impact on the quality of life of the ageing population, including age-friendly living environment, health, safety, and leisure.
+The project aims to enhance Silver Economy growth opportunities in the Baltic region by improving the capacity of innovation actors to apply smart specialization approaches for tackling the challenge of the region’s aging society.
+It seeks to boost market uptake and scaling of user-driven technology innovations that accommodate age-specific needs and preferences, and demonstrate a significant impact on the quality of life of the aging population, including age-friendly living environments, health, safety, and leisure.

 The partners of the project

 Häme University of Applied Sciences – Finland

 Klaipėda State University of Applied Sciences – Lithuania

 JSC Iamus Innovations – Lithuania